CSA-RH/workshop_acm/docs/guide_5.md

 # Governance, Risk, and Compliance
 ## Creating Policies in ACM

 At this point, you have completed the overview labs for Cluster Lifecycle and Application Lifecycle capabilities in RHACM.
-In the Cluster Lifecycle Lab, you learned how RHACM can help manage the lifecycles of your Kubernetes clusters, including both deploying new clusters and importing existing clusters.
-In that lab, you configured your RHACM instance to manage an OpenShift cluster.
+In the Cluster Lifecycle Lab, you learned how RHACM can help manage the lifecycles of your Kubernetes clusters, in that lab, you configured your RHACM instance to manage an OpenShift cluster.

 In the Application Lifecycle Lab, you continued exploring RHACM functionality and learned how to deploy and configure an application.
 You used the cluster that you added in the first module as the target for deploying an application.